 Theodore Roosevelt successfully established the Grand Canyon National Monument in 1908, though its history dates back millions of years.

 In the 1540s, Spanish explorers were the first European explorers to reach the canyon.
-Over three hundred years later, U.S. explorers began mapping out and spending more time in the canyon.
+Over three hundred years later, U.S. explorers began mapping out and spending more time.
 In the 1880s, the first pioneers began to settle around the rim of the gorge in search of riches.
 It didn't take long for them to realize that tourism was the way to profit from the landmark.
 It was granted federal protection in 1893 as a forest reserve.
-After 1901, tourism really began to boom and in 1903, Teddy Roosevelt made the Grand Canyon a National Monument.
+After 1901, tourism really began to boom and in 1903, Teddy Roosevelt made it a National Monument.
 It became a National Park in 1919.

 The Park Today